2020 Institute on General Education and Assessment

 About the Institute

-The Institute on General Education and Assessment is designed for any campus, system, or group of campuses engaged in redesigning general education for students.
-Campuses can be at any stage in the process of rethinking general education approaches and issues emerging from their respective needs and circumstances.
-Campus teams should include a senior academic officer and faculty members working on general education committees or teaching general education courses.
+The Institute on General Education and Assessment is designed for any campus, system, or consortium engaged in redesigning general education for students.
+Attendees can be at any stage in the process of rethinking general education approaches and issues emerging from their respective needs and circumstances.
+Teams should include a diverse set of colleagues, including a senior academic officer and faculty members working on general education committees or teaching general education courses.
 Team members can include student affairs professionals and also assessment and curriculum specialists with active roles in advancing student learning on campus.